indreklasn/indreklasn/README.md

 ### Hi there 👋

 - 📫 How to reach me: lasnindrek@gmail.com
-- Thought and tutorials here: https://medium.com/@indreklasn
+- Thoughts and tutorials here: https://medium.com/@indreklasn